Playwrights' Frequently Asked Questions

 An independent production involves forming an ad-hoc theatre company, specifically to produce your play.
 You hire actors and a director (unless you direct it yourself), rent a venue, publicize the show in the local media, and somehow attract an audience.
 Again, it's a difficult process, but can be extremely rewarding.
 If you choose to hire Equity artists, you must adhere by the specific policies for hiring equity personnel.
 For details on equity guidelines consult their website at http://www.caea.com.

 Forming your own theatre company:

 You also have the option of forming your own theatre company to mount a full season of shows.
 This is a huge endeavour and should only be pursued after several independent productions have been mounted first.

 In either case, be sure to send invitations out to every Artistic Director in town to come and see your work.
 While it's unlikely that your independently produced play will transfer to a larger theatre, it is likely that your name will become known, and your next play will be read and considered by all the right people.
 That's what marketing yourself is all about.

-Sign up for APN's E Newsletter and stay up to date on the many play submission deadlines, festival submission calls and playwrighting opportunities.
+Sign up for APN's E Newsletter and stay up to date on the many play submission deadlines, festival submission calls and playwriting opportunities.

 12) How do I find a director?

 It is important to find a director you feel comfortable with and whose opinion you trust and respect.
 If there is a director that you are familiar with, it is a good idea to try contacting this person first.
-Ask your friends and peers for their advice in the theatre community for their advice, as well.
+Ask your friends and peers in the theatre community for their advice, as well.

 If you are unsure of who to contact to be your director, look at the directors involved with theatres where you are interested in producing your play.
 Assess whether the plays the director works with are similar in form or genre to your plays.
 It helps to have a director with experience in working with plays similar to your own.